 Unlike the life-altering decision of what to have for lunch today, the choice between a “regular” website or blog should never be based on personal preference or what someone may be in the mood for that day.
 Starting to blog for the sake of blogging will leave you without interesting content and, without a solid plan, you’ll give up on it and it will have been a complete waste of your time.
 Which isn’t necessarily a problem unless you’ve tried it for your business and has cost you time and money.

-Hosting a website and trying to juggle a blog when you simply don’t have the time to handle both will make you neglect one and eventually the quality of the content will be so poor, the audience will give up on it.
+Hosting a website and trying to juggle a blog when you simply don’t have the time to handle both will lead to you neglecting one and eventually the quality of the content will be so poor, the audience will give up on it.
 And, last but not least, trying to squeeze massive amounts of fresh content into the restrictive format of a website will make its functionality awkward for your readers, the navigation cumbersome, not to mention keep you from fully expressing yourself.

 The Bottom Line